roopereku/SmartAlarm/README.md

 # SmartAlarm

-SmartAlarm is an automation system that's highly extendable.
-Contrary to the project name, it's not aimed solely to be an alarm clock, though it can be used as one.
+SmartAlarm is an automation system that is highly extendable.
+Contrary to the project name, it is not aimed solely to be an alarm clock though it can be used as one.
 SmartAlarm was created as an IoT school project.

 ## Installation
 Make sure that you have NodeJS, NPM and Python3 installed